-I have learned that this same disappointment can be a catalyst for some enormous disturbances to occur.
-Many relationship arguments start with disappointment.
+I have learned that this same disappointment can be a catalyst for some enormous disturbances.
+Many relational arguments start with disappointment.
 The husband wanted to have sex, and the wife didn’t is a popular disappointing situation.
-Disappointments like these can lead to anger, arguments, and, sometimes, domestic violence.
-There was an expectation, and it wasn’t met.
+Even though it seems frivolous, disappointments like these can lead to anger, arguments, and, sometimes, domestic violence.
+Did you see what happened, though?
+It started with there being an expectation that wasn’t met.

 Many times, the expectation wasn’t met because it remained unclear or unspoken.
 When the expectation is clear to one and not to the other person, it remains unclear.
-Both have to agree and communicate effectively.
+To steer clear of disappointments, both people in a relationship have to agree and communicate effectively.
 Another common problem that disappointment can cause has to do with pornography.
 This, I am convinced, is the #1 item that causes a continuation of porn in the life of men and women.
 It may start with a look, and the feeling and thoughts can grow to become bigger than life.
 The person often becomes disappointed and guilt-ridden that the ‘temptation’ happened.
 They are often mad that it came to their mind as if being tempted is a ‘sin’.
 Jesus was tempted all the time, yet without sin.

 The temptation is not the issue.
 It is yielding to the temptation that is the problem.
 Many men, especially, may have the belief that they are ONLY supposed to be attracted to their wives, so they aren’t supposed to be ‘excited’ when they see an attractive woman.
-It seems to be ok if some ladies talk about how a guy looks at the checkout stand in the supermarket.
+It seems to be all right if some ladies talk about how a guy looks at the checkout stand in the supermarket.
 God has made some beautiful people in the world.
 That is not the issue.

 The issue is when you try to make somebody else YOURS.
 Isn’t that what Eve did in the Garden?
 When guys are disappointed for having the thoughts and the temptations, they tend to beat themselves up and find themselves right in front of a computer screen, looking for a woman to help them with their disappointment.
 If these men thought ahead, they would realize that guilt and shame are waiting on the other side of the computer screen.
 They would realize that succumbing to this ‘episode’ further solidifies their self-directed disappointment.
 So, they may even walk around with the attitude of disappointment before anything ever happens that day.
 When ‘something’ does happen, they go down that path that the disappointment leads them to, which is sex with someone who isn’t there to ease the disappointment that is there.